-- Your taxable (other than zero-rated) purchases for the previous fiscal year did not exceed \$4 million and are not expected to exceed that amount for the current fiscal year. - The total of your worldwide taxable sales and those of your associates for the previous fiscal year did not exceed \$1 million1 and are not expected to exceed that amount for all quarters ended in the current fiscal year.
+- Your taxable (other than zero-rated) purchases for the previous fiscal year did not exceed \$2 million and are not expected to exceed that amount for the current fiscal year. - Your taxable sales for the previous fiscal year did not exceed \$500,000 and are not expected to exceed that amount for all quarters ended in the current fiscal year.